arekjg/countdown_timer/README.md

 # Countdown Timer

-Made in accordance with this tutorial: https://youtu.be/yjOtoe29xIg
+Made in accordance with [this tutorial](https://youtu.be/yjOtoe29xIg) while learning C#.